 Laying the groundwork for an S/4HANA migration plan

-As enterprises navigate this technology refresh and evaluate their SAP options, Symmetry and Answerthink have partnered to help enterprises answer the critical question, “What does moving to S/4HANA mean to me?”
+As enterprises navigate this technology refresh and evaluate their SAP options, we can help enterprises answer the critical question, “What does moving to S/4HANA mean to me?”

-To support the planning process, the two companies created a free S/4HANA Technical Total Cost of Ownership (TCO) Assessment modeling tool that provides a detailed analysis of a specific enterprise’s SAP environment based on input about their organization, budget and current IT architecture.
+To support the planning process, we’ve created a free S/4HANA Technical Total Cost of Ownership (TCO) Assessment modeling tool that provides a detailed analysis of a specific enterprise’s SAP environment based on input about their organization, budget and current IT architecture.

-Based on the modeling analysis, Symmetry and Answerthink deliver a detailed TCO Assessment Report that provides deep insight into an enterprise’s SAP system, and will help determine what steps are necessary before considering an S/4HANA migration, including:
+Based on the modeling analysis, Symmetry will deliver a detailed TCO Assessment Report that provides deep insight into an enterprise’s SAP system, and will help determine what steps are necessary before considering an S/4HANA migration, including:

 - Address the total cost of ownership of hosting vs. technical refresh